igordeoliveirasa/mvt-ios/README.md

     - URL Schemes
       - Item 0: fb\<Inform your Facebook App Id\>

-3 - Compile it, run and start your business logic!
+3 - Compile it, run and start developing your business logic!